RobWar-code/AICode/README.md

 ## Database - Load/Save Operations

-The database system used by the app is MySql, node.js implementation.
+The database system used by the app is either MySql or sqlite3, node.js implementations.

+To set-up for sqlite:
+    In index.js require the file database/dbConnSqlite.js, rather than database/dbConn.js
+    Set the global varable databaseType to "sqlite"
+    In dbTransactions.js file require the file database/dbConnSqlite.js

 The save and load options are included on the main display window.